 5G stands for the fifth generation of mobile networks and it is the latest cellular generation so far.
 It is enabled by a technology called New Radio (NR) which is based on OFDMA.
 5G is different from the earlier generations of mobile networks as it can cater to a vast variety of use cases by leveraging its in-built flexibility.
 5G is very quick and is capable of supporting a large number of devices that can help digitise many industries.
 It can also operate in various frequency bands including high as well as low frequencies.
 The higher frequency bands for 5G have limited coverage but very low latency (less than 1 millisecond) which is suitable for real-time services.
 The use cases for 5G are categorised into three main classes: enhanced mobile broadband (eMBB), massive Machine Type Communication (mMTC) and ultra-reliable low latency communications (uRLLC).
 We have a dedicated post on eMBB, mMTC and uRLLC which can help you understand these three key pillars of 5G.

 Lower frequency bands, as per the laws of physics, have higher latency but much better coverage.
 Therefore, mass deployment of 5G in the wider regions can benefit from the lower frequency bands.
-On the other hand, the higher frequency bands have lower latency and therefore ideal for providing communications for real-time applications like self-driving cars, manufacturing, virtual reality (VR) and other IoT (Internet of Things) services.
+On the other hand, the higher frequency bands have lower latency and are therefore ideal for providing communications for real-time applications like self-driving cars, manufacturing, virtual reality (VR) and other IoT (Internet of Things) services.
 Check out our dedicated post to learn what 5G means to you as a customer.

 Compared to 4G LTE networks, 5G NR can offer much higher data rates on average.
 While the peak downlink speed of 5G is over 10 Gbps, the average speeds of 150 Mbps are not uncommon.
 At the moment, most 5G deployments are non-stand-alone (NSA), which means they are not full 5G deployments.
 5G non-standalone is when the 5G technology is enabled by using a combination of 4G and 5G networks.
 As a customer of 5G, I have been using 5G NSA for the last six months and the experience has been good.
 If you are considering 5G as your home internet service, then you can check out this post that documents my personal experience of using 5G non-standalone.
 You can also check out this post for the average 5G speeds that I have seen so far with my 5G SIM and router combination.